SIM-FYP2025Q2/SIM-Travels/README.md

 As an open-source project, there is no revenue model.
 We aim to create a valuable tool for the developer community.

 ## 🚀 Getting Started
-To get a local copy up and running, follow these simple steps.

 ### Prerequisites
 - Node.js